She wasn’t sure if she dead or alive, but someone seemed to be calling to her.

 “Well,” she breathed, “goodbye my little Lark.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DirectorKWrite a Review